-The number of diabetics is continuously on the rise.
-More and more members of the younger generations are getting affected.
-It is important to know that though Diabetes does not have a cure it can be well managed.
+Low Glycemic Index Foods are a great option for the increasing number of diabetics in India.
+As more and more members of the younger generations are getting affected, it is important to know that though Diabetes does not have a cure it can be well managed.

-One major change diabetics got to make in their diet is to consume more of low index glycemic foods in their daily diet.
+One major change diabetics can make in their diet is to consume more of low glycemic index foods in their daily diet.

 What is Glycemic Index?